immunant/c2rust/README.md

 # Controlling test steps via environment variables

-Use the following variables to control test steps:
+Use the following optional variables to control test steps:

 - `EXTRA_CFLAGS` passes extra flags to the compiler when transpiling
 - `EXTRA_TFLAGS` passes extra flags to the transpiler itself
-- `TOOLCHAIN` controls which toolchain `cargo build`s the transpiled code
+- `TOOLCHAIN` controls which toolchain `cargo build`s the transpiled code (must start with a + character)

 # TODOs
 - [ ] check requirements on macOS